Soldier-B/sc-color/README.md

 # surfacecurve-color

-A flexible, intuitive Javascript color manipulation library.
+A JavaScript color parsing and manipulation library designed for convenience and flexibility (rather than runtime performance).

 ## Usage